TDStrasser/Kookaberry-Reference-Guide/README.md

-# AustSTEM Documents Template
+# AustSTEM - Kookaberry Reference Guide
- Template repository for AustSTEM Read the Docs documents.
+ A guide to using and programming the **Kookaberry** STEM microcomputer